Skip to main content

 Why this beats single-agent review

 A single-agent reviewer has no synthesis stage.
 It produces raw output and posts it.
-There’s no deduplication, no cross-reference, no calibration.
+There’s no deduplication, no cross-reference, no calibration, no proof-tier receipt.
 Every false positive ships.
 Every redundant comment ships.
 Every hallucinated line number ships.
-Core is the difference.
-The four-stage pipeline is what makes Sigilix’s reviews readable.
+Harmonia is the difference.
+The four-stage pipeline is what makes Sigilix’s reviews believable and readable.

 Confidence Scoring